top of page

 For the life cycle analysis (LCA) calculations, the following scenarios were compared:

-- Conventional scenario: tyres are produced from raw materials, specifically natural rubber.
+Natural rubber from old or new plantations: Tyres are produced from, along with other raw materials, natural rubber from either old or new plantations.
 Tyres will be incinerated at the end of their lifespan.

-- Actifine® scenario: tyre rubber will become circular, by using rubber granulate from tyres, combined with specific activation chemicals as new raw material in the tyre manufacturing process.
+Actifine® scenario: Tyre rubber becomes circular by adopting chemically activated rubber powder pulverised from end-of-life tyres as a new raw material in the tyre manufacturing process.

-The results of the analysis are presented below.
+The results of the analysis are visualised below.

 Deforestation by Rubber Plantations